What to Expect

 Meals, Water, Showers, Pot-Luck Info

 Thursday: The site opens Thursday at noon Central Daylight Time.
 Come in, register, set up your camp, and meet folks.
 All cars must be moved to the parking area after unloading.
 Be sure to read the Schedule & Info Booklet you will be given at check-in!
 This will have the schedule, last-minute changes to site rules, and important emergency information.
 There will be a Trading Blanket (bring something to trade!)
 Thursday evening.

 Saturday: Classes and workshops continue.
 If you are staying off-site, plan to arrive by 9:00 a.m. each day to avoid missing classes.
 There is a POT-LUCK feast Saturday night; see "meals" below for info.
-Later that night we'll have our traditional party.
+Later that night we'll have a hookah lounge party.
 That evening we'll have an open ritual to celebrate the land and the season.
 We'll top off the day with music, drumming, and general revelry.

 Sunday: We'll close the festival Sunday morning with a Giveaway.
 Bring an offering for this; it should be something inexpensive, but relatively nice: something you wouldn't mind receiving.
 No one will go away empty-handed.
 The festival ends Sunday at 12:00 noon CDT.
 All people must be off-site by 3:00 pm on Sunday!!!
 We'll need people to help clean up, starting early that morning.

-Registration Hours: Check-in will be in the pavilion.
+Registration Hours: Check-in will be in front of the large camper.
 Hours will be Thursday noon till 11 pm, and Friday and Saturday 9 am till 11 pm, and on Sunday 9 am till 6 pm.
 Please try to time your arrival during these times.

 Early Arrivals: Please plan to arrive on *Thursday* at noon or later!
 The gate will be locked prior to noon on Thursday; no one will be on-site to let you in if you arrive before then.